rcl-ssl/docs/workloads/vm-keyvault-gateway.md

 SSL/TLS Certificates will expire within 90 days.
 Follow these instructions to automatically renew the certificate.

 - Use the [RCL AutoRenew Function](../autorenew/introduction.md) to automatically renew certificates
-- The certificates will be automatically renewed , imported to Key Vault and the TLS termination with Application gateway will be updated without any user interaction required
+- The certificates will be automatically renewed , imported to Key Vault and the TLS termination with Application gateway will be updated without any user interaction being required